llaske/sugarizer/README.md

 		French=French

 * Add the same line for all languages/sections in the file.
 If you're able to do that, translate the right side of the "=" character with the localized string for the name of your language.
-If you don't know how to translate it, just let the English word.
+If you don't know how to translate it, just use the English word.
 For example:

 		French=Français